Ministry of Energy and Minerals (Somaliland)

-The Ministry of Energy and Minerals (Wasaaradda Tamarta iyo Macdanta Soomaaliland) (وزارة الطاقة والمعادن) is one of the governmental bodies of Somaliland.
+The Ministry of Energy and Minerals (MoEM, Wasaaradda Tamarta iyo Macdanta Soomaaliland, وزارة الطاقة والمعادن) is one of the governmental bodies of Somaliland.
 The ministry has the function of developing and implementing policies related to electricity, minerals, petroleum and petroleum products.

-The current minister is Abdillahi Farah Abdi.
+Jurisdiction and Responsibility

+The ministry was established as the Ministry of Mining and Water Resources upon Somaliland's restoration of independence in 1991.

+In March 2010, the Cabinet approved the Somaliland Energy Policy.
+It aimed to develop Somaliland's energy resources including wind, solar, fossil fuels, and other renewables, and to establish supply networks.
+The ministry was tasked with developing the regulatory framework for the energy sector.
+In July 2010, the minister of the department was appointed as the Minister of Mining, Energy and Water.

+In December 2015, the Ministry of Mining, Energy and Water was split to the Ministry of Water Resources and the Ministry of Energy and Minerals.

 Scope of activities

 Energy sector operations

-DFID Somaliland has initiated a five-year programme (2014-2019) to improve access to electricity with the introduction of Mini hybrid grids in Somaliland.
+Department for International Development (DFID) Somaliland has initiated a five-year programme (2014-2019) to improve access to electricity with the introduction of Mini hybrid grids in Somaliland.
 The programme will be implemented in two phases.

 ADRA Somaliland launched a new three-year project (2015-2017) to contribute to poverty alleviation, fragility reduction, and climate change mitigation for rural and peri-urban people in Somaliland.